News article hero image

 But how does location affect peoples’ likelihood of owning their own home?
 And which region of the UK has the highest percentage of people who own their home outright (as opposed to needing a mortgage)?
 Our survey found:

-2. This is closely followed by Wales, where 56% of people own their own home.
+1. This is followed by the South East, where 59% of people own their own home.

-3. The South West of England, the East of England and the North West of England also have some of the highest home ownership rates in 2023.
+1. The North East, Scotland and the East Midlands also have some of the highest home ownership rates in 2024.

-5. Those in the West Midlands and Scotland are also some of the least likely to own their own homes, with home ownership rates that fall below the national average.
+1. Those in the West Midlands and Wales are also some of the least likely to own their own homes, with home ownership rates that fall below the national average.

 Northern Ireland